Writing the self in bereavement

-At the beginning of December, two weeks after Frans’s death, I started what I call The Widow Project.
+At the beginning of December 2019, two weeks after Frans’s death, I started writing what I called The Widow Project.
 This project helped me to explore how writing for healing in grief and bereavement could be done in practical terms.

 The idea here is that we can use writing for healing, even in the midst of profound losses.